 OVERALL RATING RATING SCALE DESCRIPTION Exceptional Contributions and excellent work are widely recognized.
 Performance consistently exceeds all defined expectations, producing important and impactful results through superior planning, executing, and creativity.
 Highly Effective Most performance objectives exceed expectations.
 Projects and objectives are completed in a manner that expands the scope and impact of the assignment.
 The employee is viewed as having made notable contributions to the department.
 Effective Performance is competent and effective along established expectations; initiative, resourcefulness, and good judgment are consistently exercised.
 Employee makes a solid, reliable, and meaningful contribution to the department.
-Improvement Required Performance falls below expectations in one or two job requirements and responsibilities.
+Improvement Required Performance falls below expectations.
 A performance improvement plan should be in effect, or will be as a result of this review.
 Unsatisfactory Performance falls below expectations on several critical job requirements and responsibilities.
 Without significant improvement, reassignment or separation is indicated.
 A performance improvement plan must be in place.